-This resource was prepared by Microway from data provided by NVIDIA.
+This resource was prepared by Microway from data provided by NVIDIA and trusted media sources.
 All NVIDIA GPUs support general-purpose computation (GPGPU), but not all GPUs offer the same performance or support the same features.
 The consumer line of GeForce GPUs (GTX Titan, in particular) may be attractive to those running GPU-accelerated applications.
 However, it’s wise to keep in mind the differences between the products.
 There are many features only available on the professional Tesla and Quadro GPUs.

 FP64 64-bit (Double Precision) Floating Point Calculations